 Bokang Sibolla

-Founder building AI-native travel companies.
+Building AI-native travel companies.
 Sola, my first, is a travel app for women travelling solo.
 Previously, ten years building digital growth and sales for global brands across Africa, Europe, and America.

 How I build

 Sola is the first product I am building from this stance.
-Three things follow from how the work actually runs:

-I build for the people the platforms missed
+Who I build for

 Selected work